 - Ask to leave the scene, by cab or on foot, without your keys.

 - If you are arrested, do not resist, remain silent, and decline any breath, blood, or urine tests until you first SPEAK WITH AN ATTORNEY.

-- Call Xavier DWI Defense Attorneys at anytime, any day.
+- Call Nave DWI Defense Attorneys at anytime, any day.

 How do I avoid a DWI charge?

 It’s not illegal to drink and then drive.
 It’s only illegal to drive once your physical and mental abilities are impaired by an intoxicating substance.
 However, planning ahead and not driving if you’ve had anything to drink are the best ways to steer clear of a serious criminal matter that can take a long time to resolve, cost you your license, and give you an arrest and/or criminal record that may last for the rest of your life.

 Here are a few practical pointers you should follow to avoid a DWI charge:

 - Before you have any alcoholic drinks, decide who’ll be the designated driver for the night.

 - Use a taxi service or public transportation.
 The cost of a cab ride home will be substantially less expensive than the cost of a DWI.

 - Call a friend or a family member to pick you up.
 You can pick up your car in the morning.
 If you’re worried about a parking ticket or your car being towed, remember that the cost of both combined are, in all likelihood, less than the lifetime cost of a DWI arrest and conviction.